 We have prepared the unaudited condensed consolidated financial statements in accordance with U.S. GAAP.
 The preparation of the financial statements requires the use of judgments and estimates that affect the reported amounts of revenues, expenses, assets, liabilities and shareholders' equity.
 We have adopted accounting policies and practices that are generally accepted in the industry in which we operate.
 We believe the following are our most critical accounting policies that affect significant areas and involve judgment and estimates made by us.
 If these estimates differ significantly from actual results, the impact to the condensed consolidated financial statements may be material.
-Since our fiscal year ended June 28, 2013, there have been no material changes in our critical accounting policies and estimates.
+There have been no material changes in our critical accounting policies and estimates from those disclosed in our Annual Report on Form 10-K for the year ended June 28, 2013.